 Please update your address in the UWF Directory.
 If you have separated from the university, please notify BENCOR of any address changes.

-Can I send my 7.5% contribution to another plan (such as Valic or TIAA CREF)?
+Can I send my 7.5% contribution to another plan (such as AIG Retirement (formerly Valic) or TIAA CREF)?

 No, but you may roll the invested funds over into one of these plans when you separate from the university.

 What if I have multiple jobs with the university and only some of the jobs are eligible for the FICA Alternative Plan?

 All jobs must be eligible for the employee to participate in the plan.